knuesel/callisto/src/rendering.typ

 // Resolve template by name
 #let _resolve-template(name) = {
-  if name not in templates.cell-templates {
+  if name not in cell-templates {
     panic("template name not found: " + name)
   }
-  return templates.cell-templates.at(name)
+  return cell-templates.at(name)
 }

 // Return a normalized value for the given key of the given template dict,